Phases of Quench Dynamics in the Presence of Fluctuation: Introduction

-\sect{\bf Introduction}
+\section{\bf Introduction}

 Dynamics near a critical point has attracted significant interests over the past decades.
 A key feature is the divergence of relaxation time as the system approaches the critical point.
-It has been shown in seminal works by Kibble and Zurek (KZ) that the system always reach a non-adiabatic state when it evolves close enough to the critical point.
+It has been shown in seminal works by Kibble and Zurek (KZ) that the system reaches a non-adiabatic state when it evolves close enough to the critical point.
 At the breaking down of adiabaticity the system is frozen in a state, exhibiting universal scaling behaviors, termed KZ mechanism \cite{Kibble:1976sj,Kibble:1980mv,Zurek:1985qw}.
 The mechanism has broad impacts in a variety of fields such as condensed matter physics \cite{Chuang:1991zz,Bowick:1992rz}, cold atom physics \cite{Ruutu:1995qz,Baeuerle:1996zz} and heavy ion physics \cite{Mukherjee:2016kyu,Akamatsu:2018vjr}.

+In reality, evolution of a system across the crtical point is ususally driven by variation of temperature or variation of external source field, corresponding to thermal quench and sourced quench respectively.
+At rapid quench rate, deviation of the KZ scaling is known from experiment \cite{Dodd:1998aan,Ko:2019ntc,Goo:2021nyg} and numerical simulation \cite{PhysRevB.89.054307,PhysRevB.90.134108,Chesler:2014gya,delCampo:2021rak} for thermal quench.
+Different explanations of the deviation has been proposed \cite{PhysRevLett.102.070401,PhysRevB.89.054307,PhysRevB.90.134108,Chesler:2014gya,Xia:2021xap}, yet no consensus has been reached.

-In this paper, we study fluctuation effect in the evolution of the system.
-Fluctuation exists in any finite temperature system and is known to modify the long time dynamics \cite{POMEAU197563}.
-As we shall see, the fluctuations also significantly affect the scaling behaviors.
+In this paper, we introduce a new ingredient thermal fluctuations into the evolution of a system across the critical point.
+Thermal fluctuation exist in any finite temperature system and are known to modify the long time hydrodynamic behaviors \cite{POMEAU197563}.
+In modern formulation of hydrodynamic effective field theory, fluctuations affect long time hydrodynamic behaviors through generating correction to dispersion of the corresponding hydrodynamic degree of freedoms \cite{Kovtun:2012rj,Kovtun:2011np,Kovtun:2014hpa,Akamatsu:2016llw,Akamatsu:2017rdu}.
+One may expect that fluctuations can play a similar role in dynamics near the critical point to that in hydrodynamics.
+We will find that it is indeed the case and fluctuations can lead to significant modification of the scaling behaviors.
 A schematic plot for ``phase diagram'' of quenching dynamics is shown in Fig.~\ref{fig:pd}.
-In particular, an approximate KZ scaling appears as phase II only below a critical strength of fluctuation in a finite window of quench rate.
+In particular, a modified KZ scaling appears as phase II only below a critical strength of fluctuation in a finite window of quench rate.

+The paper is organized as follows: in Section~\ref{sec_quench}, we study a sourced quench process in a stochastic model.
+We first obtain KZ scaling and its violation at slow and rapid quench rate respectively in the absence of fluctuations.
+Then we study the effect of fluctuations by both numerical and analytical methods.
+In Section~\ref{sec_finite}, we revisit the simplifications made in Section~\ref{sec_quench}, in particular we give an estimate of the fluctuations of finite momentum modes, finding a significant enhancement of the fluctuations for the zero momentum mode.
+We summarize in Section~\ref{sec_summary}.

-\sect{\bf Quench in a Stochastic Model}
+\section{\bf Quench in a Stochastic Model}

 We start with the following stochastic equation

 with $\f(t,x)$ being the order parameter field. $\G$ is the free energy functional assuming $Z_2$ symmetry